hughlaw/themilldunfanaghy/src/pages/index.md

 templateKey: index
 splashImage: /img/splash-image-large@2x.jpg
 alert:
-  alertText: "We are busy working towards reopening on the 29th June, ensuring our
-    guests have a safe and relaxing stay  by following Failte Guidelines for the reopening of B&B'S. If you need any further information please do get in touch. "
+  alertText: "We are delighted to be welcoming guests back to The Mill, with
+    Failte Guidelines in place we can provide a safe and relaxing break away.
+    Book directly for best B&B prices or get in touch by phone or email. "
   alertTitle: COVID-19
-  showAlert: true
+  showAlert: false
 introduction:
   introText: >-
     The Mill has reached a new chapter in 2020, offering the best place to stay